Bartvds/vagrant-start-lazy/README.md

 ### Add Vagrant to a project

 1. Use the listing below to choose a set.
-2. From the repo checkout copy all the *contents* of one set folder to your project.
+1. From the repo checkout copy all the *contents* of one set folder to your project.
 Make sure the `Vagrantfile` is in the root of the project, it works as the run configuration.
-The `cookbooks`-folder holds the [Chef](http://community.opscode.com/) cookbooks and any additional files.
+The `cookbooks`-folder holds the [Chef](http://community.opscode.com/) cookbooks and any additional files. `
+1. You'll probably want to add the files to your version control.
+	* But add the `/.vagrant` directory to your ignore config (eg: `.gitignore`) as it holds local data.

 ### Use your VM